srobinson/a11y-tutorials/src/forms/index.md

 # Building Accessible Forms: Getting Started

-Notice: This tutorial is a *working draft*, do not reference or link to this document in its current form.
+**Attention**: This tutorial is a *work-in-progress draft*.
+We believe in developing in the open as strongly as we believe you should not reference or link to this document in its current form.

 In this tutorial we walk through a variety of examples of forms that follow the BBC GEL and BBC Accessibility Guidelines.